eladmoEM/StudioProject/README.md

   <img src="./src/assets/images/register.gif" alt="Register Page GIF" style="width: 75%;">
 </div>

-New users can register for an account on this page.
+New users can register their children on this screen.

 ### Home Page